wessenstam/esxi_stageworkshop/README.md

 Independent of your O/S and running Native PowerShell, you have to follow this article to get the VMware POwerCLI installed https://developer.vmware.com/powercli/installation-guide.

 ### Docker version of PowerCLI
 For this type of running the script, Docker has to be installed on your machine.
 There are a lot of articles on how to install Docker on your O/S. Follow this article to install Docker for your O/S https://docs.docker.com/get-docker/.
-After you have installed Docker, you can use the following command to run the script: **docker run --rm -it -v ${PWD}:/script vmware/powerclicore /script/stage_esxi.ps1** .Where:
+After you have installed Docker, you can use the following command to run the script: **docker run --rm -it -v ${PWD}:/script vmware/powerclicore pwsh /script/stage_esxi.ps1** .Where:

 - --rm; after the container has stopped, remove it from the docker environment
 - -it; run in interactive mode, show the console output of the script